Pristis lathami

 Pristis lathami is a species of extinct sawfish in the family Pristidae.
-It lived in the Eocene era, in areas in Egypt, Nigeria, Togo, the United Kingdom, the United States, and Western Sahara, in marine areas, estuaries, bays, open shallow subtidal areas, coastal, marginal marine areas, deep waters, offshore, and fluvial-deltaic areas.
+It lived in the Eocene era in areas including Egypt, Nigeria, Togo, the United Kingdom, the United States, and Western Sahara, in marine areas, estuaries, bays, open shallow subtidal areas, coastal, marginal marine areas, deep waters, offshore, and fluvial-deltaic areas.
 P. lathami has 53 occurrences, with 1 being found in Egypt with a rostal tooth about 10 cm in length.

+Occurrences

+Formations and locations where Pristis lathami has been found in include: